If you’re looking for tips on how to save money on a low income, you’re in the right place!

 5. Avoid eating out

 Eating out is convenient but most of the time it’s more expensive than cooking at home.
-You can cut costs and save money on a low income by bringing your lunch to work each day.
-If you have a special occasion and decide to eat out, you’ll want to know these money saving tips: Break ALL the Rules and Save Money Eating Out!
+You can cut costs and save money on a low income by bringing your lunch to work each day and building your meals around these 49+ cheap foods.
+If you have a special occasion and decide to eat out, you’ll want to know these money-saving tips: Break ALL the Rules and Save Money Eating Out!

 Thrifty Tip: Plan on making extra of your favorite meals and then freezing it.
 Then, when you’re tired and tempted to just pick up something for dinner, you’ll have a few quick meals on hand to choose from.